guldentech/guldentech-docs/pages/storage.md

 Depending on your choice, you will have diferent availability.
 Read below for availability insight.

+!> Email GuldenTech admins if you are still not sure one which storage class to use for your persistent data. [guldentechjobs@gmail.com](mailto:guldentechjobs@gmail.com)

 ## local-path

 Local path creates a pvc that is linked to a folder on the server, each time the pod starts it will be tied to that node.
 To use this storage class, refrence the example below.